JeroenGar/jagua-rs/README.md

 ### Design Goals

 - **Performant:**
   - [x] Focus on maximum performance, both in terms of query resolution and update speed
   - [x] Able to resolve millions of collision queries per second
   - [x] Integrated preprocessor to simplify polygons
 - **Robust:**
   - [x] Designed to mimic the exact results of a naive trigonometric approach
   - [x] Special care is taken to handle edge cases caused by floating-point arithmetic
   - [x] Written in pure Rust 🦀
 - **Adaptable:**
   - [x] Define custom C&P problem variants by creating new `Instance` and accompanying `Problem` implementations
   - [x] Add extra constraints by creating new `Hazards` and `HazardFilters`
     - [x] `Hazards`: consolidation of all spatial constraints into a single model
     - [x] `HazardFilters`: excluding specific `Hazards` from consideration on a per-query basis
 - **Currently supports:**
   - [x] Bin- & strip-packing problems
   - [x] Irregular shaped items & bins
   - [x] Continuous rotation & translation (double precision)
   - [x] Holes and quality zones in the bin

 ## `lbf` ↙️

 The `lbf` crate contains a reference implementation of an optimization algorithm built on top of `jagua-rs`.
 It is a simple left-bottom-fill heuristic, which places the items one-by-one in the bin, each time at the left-bottom most position.

-It should provide a good starting point for anyone interested building their own optimization algorithm on top of `jagua-rs`.
+The code is thoroughly documented and should provide a good starting point for anyone interested building their own optimization algorithm on top of `jagua-rs`.

 ### How to run LBF